-- Select a branch for which you want to add time information. - Start time field in the Time Info panel (or press F12).
+- Select a branch for which you want to add time information. - Click the button at the right of the Start time field in the Timeline panel (or press F12).

 Specify a Start time for the event in the dialog that opens.
 You do not have to make selections in all the boxes.
 For example, if you are using the Standard timescale, you can choose just a year, or just a year and month, without specifying an exact date or time.